huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    Called when the dimensions of the map are changed.

-   :param number oldWidth: the width of the map before the change
+   :param oldWidth: the width of the map before the change
+   :type oldWidth: number
-   :param number oldHeight: the height of the map before the change
+   :param oldHeight: the height of the map before the change
+   :type oldHeight: number
-   :param number newWidth: the width of the map after the change
+   :param newWidth: the width of the map after the change
+   :type newWidth: number
-   :param number newHeight: the height of the map after the change
+   :param newHeight: the height of the map after the change
+   :type newHeight: number

 .. js:function:: onBorderResized(oldWidth, oldHeight, newWidth, newHeight)

    Called when the dimensions of the border are changed.

-   :param number oldWidth: the width of the border before the change
+   :param oldWidth: the width of the border before the change
+   :type oldWidth: number
-   :param number oldHeight: the height of the border before the change
+   :param oldHeight: the height of the border before the change
+   :type oldHeight: number
-   :param number newWidth: the width of the border after the change
+   :param newWidth: the width of the border after the change
+   :type newWidth: number
-   :param number newHeight: the height of the border after the change
+   :param newHeight: the height of the border after the change
+   :type newHeight: number

 .. js:function:: onMapShifted(xDelta, yDelta)

    Called when the map is updated by use of the Map Shift tool.

-   :param number xDelta: the horizontal change from the shift
+   :param xDelta: the horizontal change from the shift
+   :type xDelta: number
-   :param number yDelta: the vertical change from the shift
+   :param yDelta: the vertical change from the shift
+   :type yDelta: number

 .. js:function:: onTilesetUpdated(tilesetName)

    Called when the currently loaded tileset is changed by switching to a new one or by saving changes to it in the Tileset Editor.

-   :param string tilesetName: the name of the updated tileset
+   :param tilesetName: the name of the updated tileset
+   :type tilesetName: string

 .. js:function:: onMainTabChanged(oldTab, newTab)

    Called when the selected tab in the main tab bar is changed.
 Tabs are indexed from left to right, starting at 0 (``0``: Map, ``1``: Events, ``2``: Header, ``3``: Connections, ``4``: Wild Pokemon).

-   :param number oldTab: the index of the previously selected tab
+   :param oldTab: the index of the previously selected tab
+   :type oldTab: number
-   :param number newTab: the index of the newly selected tab
+   :param newTab: the index of the newly selected tab
+   :type newTab: number

 .. js:function:: onMapViewTabChanged(oldTab, newTab)

    Called when the selected tab in the map view tab bar is changed.
 Tabs are indexed from left to right, starting at 0 (``0``: Metatiles, ``1``: Collision, ``2``: Prefabs).

-   :param number oldTab: the index of the previously selected tab
+   :param oldTab: the index of the previously selected tab
+   :type oldTab: number
-   :param number newTab: the index of the newly selected tab
+   :param newTab: the index of the newly selected tab
+   :type newTab: number

 .. js:function:: onBorderVisibilityToggled(visible)

    Called when the visibility of the border and connecting maps is toggled on or off.

-   :param boolean visible: whether the border is now visible
+   :param visible: whether the border is now visible
+   :type visible: boolean

 Functions
 ~~~~~~~~~